READ THESE GUIDELINES BEFORE SUBMITTING WORK. Failure to follow the instructions contained herein will result in an automatic rejection.

 Due to time restraints, we are unable to critique each and every item submitted.
 Comments from the publisher or editors will be rare.

 The Poet's Haven is largely a one-person operation.
 Some publications may have another editor helping out (such as the "VENDING MACHINE" anthologies), but nearly everything here is handled by publisher Vertigo Xavier.
-Unfortunately, book sales and the few ads found on the website do not bring in enough money for running The Poet's Haven to be his exclusive, full-time job.
+Unfortunately, book sales do not bring in enough money for running The Poet's Haven to be his exclusive, full-time job.
 Real-life responsibilities do get in the way of him completing updates and reviewing submissions as fast as everyone would like.
 In other words, it may be some months before your submission gets a response.
 Please be patient.
 If you choose to simultaneously submit work both here and elsewhere, when any sort of exclusive rights are required and the other publication accepts your work before you see a response from us, please remember to log back in to your Submittable account and withdraw your submission.

 Contact Links and Author Bios: